 There are a variety of age-related health conditions that can make it more challenging for seniors to live independently.
-However, many of the challenges they face can be easier to manage if their families opt for professional senior care.
+However, many of the challenges they face can be easier to manage if their families opt for professional in-home care.
 San Antonio families can rely on expertly trained caregivers to keep their loved ones safe and comfortable while aging in place.

 Voice Output Communication Aids